zachharkey/grunt-nautilus/README.md

 ```html
 <script src="/js/dist/application.js"></script>
 ```
-Using this option along with the `--expanded` flag could output something like this:
+Using this option along with the `--expanded` flag and the comment wrapper for sails-linker in your template could output something like this:
 ```html
 <!--SCRIPTS-->
 <script src="/js/dist/application/app.js"></script>